 - a.
 Military Sponsor's current Leave and Earnings Statement (LES). - b.
 Civilian Sponsor's current LES. - c.
 Spouse/Partner's LES, W-2 forms, and/or other income documentation. - d.
-Schedule C (IRS return) from previous year to demonstrate wages from self employments. - e.
-Letter from employer if Spouse/Partner has not worked one full month.
-The letter must include rate of pay and anticipated average number of employment hours in order to calculate an annual pay estimate.
-Pay stub must be submitted following the first month of employment.
+Schedule C (IRS return) from previous year to demonstrate wages from self employments.

 Families who fail to show proof of TFI are charged Category 9 fees.
 If the required documents are provided at a later date, the TFI Category is adjusted accordingly and new fees effective from that date.
+Income is required for families claiming Priority even when declaring Category 9.